hammerlab/ketrew/src/doc/The_HTTP_API.md

     ./please.sh test-env
     . _obuild/test.env

+Let's start the server:

+    kdserver start

+You should be able to stop it with

+    kdserver stop

 Let's add some targets to the database (c.f. `src/test/cli.ml`):

-    kttest website
+    kdtest website some_branch

-Now we can start the server:

-    ktapp start-server

-The sever can be killed anytime with:

-    ktkillserver
+You can always browse with the client working like in standalone mode:

+    kdclient interact

-We use `curl`, here on the `/targets` service:
+Let's see the API itself, we use `curl`, here on the `/targets` service:

     curl -k "$ktest_url/targets"